Overview of the Room Selection Process

 Housing Application: In order to begin the room selection process, eligible students must indicate their housing intent within the returning student housing application via the MyResLife link on the Agora Portal.

-Group Registration: The Group Leader registers the group for a particular accommodation type via MyResLife.
-Room registrations take place between 8am and 12pm.
+Group Registration: The Group Leader registers the group for a particular room type via MyResLife.
+Group registrations take place between 9am and 1pm.

 Room Draw: Following the close of registration, a computer-driven random drawing will select the participants for each day.
 All members of the groups that participate in each drawing will receive an email regarding their drawing results.

 Room Pick: If a group is selected to pick a room, the Group Leader will receive an email with the scheduled time at which he/she will select next year's room assignment online.
 The selection will take place later that same day.
 If your group receives a pick time, your group must select housing on that day

 After a group has picked a room, the process is over.
 If a group was not drawn for a particular accommodation type, that group will have to continue through the process for the next available day.